element-hq/element-android/docs/pull_request.md

 PR merger could decide to squash and merge if commit history is not good.

 Commit like "Code review fixes" is good when reviewing the PR, since new changes can be reviewed easily, but is less valuable when looking at git history.
-I have no good solution to avoid this.
+To avoid this, PR submitter should always push new commits after a review (no commit amend with force push), and when the PR is approved decide to interactive rebase the PR to improve the git history and reduce noise.

 ##### Check the substance